patrickluvsoj/IntroToXamarinTestCloudCommands/README.md

 It is looking for all the UI elements of the class "UIView" -- and then please show me the 4th item of that list of elements.
 (Remember counting starts at 0 for Index() ).

 DRAFT:
-# Why two versions of very similar commands?
+# Why are there two versions of very similar commands?
-app.ScrollDown() vs. app.ScrollDown("CREATE", "linear_item")
-app.ScrollDown() vs. app.ScrollDownTo("something")

-specificity / speed..
+For example, there is app.ScrollDown() and there is app.ScrollDownTo("something") Also there is app.ScrollDown() but also app.ScrollDown("CREATE", "linear_item")

+Specificity and speed.

 This comes down to specificity of what you're looking to do and speed by which you want this command to be executed.